hrshammo/Python-Projects/Cyber Security Project/README.md

 ## How to Use
 Clone or download the repository from GitHub.
-Ensure you have Python installed on your system.
+Ensure that you have Python installed on your system.
 Open a terminal or command prompt and navigate to the project directory.
 Run the script by executing the following command: python password_generator.py.
-Follow the on-screen instructions to perform the desired operations.
+Follow the on-screen instructions to perform the desired operations.  <br>

 ![image](https://github.com/hrshammo/Python/assets/76872754/2252ee1f-8ff9-4e55-9964-a5945a8205a3)

 ## Features